- Ibiza Properties

 Is now a good time to buy a house in Mallorca?

 The market shows no sign of slowing.
 Supply and demand remain out of balance and the pool of international buyers continues to grow.
-Those who wait generally pay more.
+We cannot guarantee future price movements, but the structural trend has remained consistent.
 Whether now is the right moment for your specific situation is best discussed with our team directly.

 What does a house in Mallorca cost on average?

-The average asking price across the Balearics is around 4,996 euros per square metre as of mid-2025 (source: Idealista).
+The average asking price across the Balearics is around 5,337 euros per square metre as of mid-2026.
 In practice, a well-maintained detached house with a pool ranges from around 600,000 to 3 million euros depending on location.
 The range is wide because the island is genuinely varied.

 Which area is best for families?